iDarkQ/iDarkQ/README.md

 ## Hi there, I'm iDarkQ (Łukasz) 👋

 ### 🧒🏼 **About me:**
 16 years old programmer from Poland, currently living in Portugal.
-Future android app, and server software developer.
+Future mobile apps developer, and server software developer.
 Mostly I am trying to write in Kotlin and Java.

 ### Projects I have done (all of them are private repos 🙃):
 - Instagram chat clone app - (Kotlin)